CLASSIFIED DOSSIER: EYES ONLY

 Phase 4: Ecosystem & Orchestration (Months 36+) - "Running the City"

 The final phase represents the highest level of maturity, where the procurement function transcends its traditional boundaries to become a true orchestrator of value across a broad digital ecosystem.
+At this stage, Procurement is no longer receiving instructions; it is helping to write the corporate agenda.

 Objectives: To establish digital platforms that enable deep supplier collaboration and innovation, to explore and execute horizontal collaboration initiatives, and to fully integrate procurement's insights into the highest levels of corporate strategic planning.